guthriec/fluxy-sample/README.md

 * ``` /vendor/{id}/claimed_deals/all ```
   * Accepts GET.
   * Returns all claimed_deals objects associated with {id}.
 Returns 200 on success, 404 if no vendor of {id} exists.

-* ``` /vendors ```
-  * Accepts GET, POST.
-  * GET returns a list of all vendors.
-200 on success.
-POST creates a vendor object.
-201 on success, 403 if no permissions, 400 on bad POST.

 Mock API